 - injuries to the chest

-- rib fracture
+- rib fractures

-- diseases that affect the bones, such as osteoporosis
+- diseases that affect the bones, such as

-- inflamed lining of the lungs
+- inflammation of the lining of the lungs

 - muscle spasms